🚫 Nope, not buying it

 What it means for young people: Poppi's award-winning packaging and influencer hype made it a hit with Gen Z, but this case is a reminder that not all "health" claims in ads are real.
 Sometimes companies use vague buzzwords or jump on wellness trends to sell products that don't actually deliver what they say they do.

 Tip for parents & mentors: Teach your child or teen to question bold claims in advertising.
 Encourage them to ask, "What's the evidence?" and "Who says so?"
 You can use the moment to talk about how to spot red flags in advertising (more on that below), especially when it targets health or body image.
-Helping young people think critically now sets them up to be smart, informed consumers later.

 Get in the Zone